-As reported in an article dated February 2022 by Silicon Republic, Europe is facing a shortage of cybersecurity professionals with “Ireland needing around 10,000 infosec workers to plug the gap and Europe as a whole needing close to 200,000”.
-Our team at Sparkd wondered if the application of AI in cybersecurity could help address this issue.
+An article in Silicon Republic reports that Europe is facing a shortage of cybersecurity professionals.
+With “Ireland needing around 10,000 infosec workers to plug the gap and Europe as a whole needing close to 200,000”, the situation is critical.
+Our team at Sparkd thinks that the application of AI in cybersecurity could help address this issue.

-To better explain why we believe AI could partly make up for the shortage of cybersecurity professionals, at least in the short term, we analysed 4 use cases of AI in cybersecurity.
-We then used the AI value matrix to assess the benefits these use cases could bring to a cybersecurity team in terms of optimisation of existing human resources.
+To better explain why we believe AI could partly make up for the shortage of cybersecurity professionals in the short term, we analysed 4 use cases of AI in cybersecurity.
+We then used the AI value matrix to assess house these use cases could optimise existing cybersecurity resources.

 4 Use Cases of AI in cybersecurity

-There are many examples of how AI is used in cybersecurity.
-In this article we present 4 Uses cases which we think could help companies make the most out of their existing cybersecurity team, while on the lookout for extra staff.
+There are many examples of AI applications in cybersecurity.
+This article presents 4 Use cases that could help companies make the most out of their cybersecurity team while looking for extra staff.
 The 4 use cases are:

 - Network security/ vulnerability detection